If you’re in a tight spot financially, you might turn to payday loans to help cover expenses in the short term.

 See how much you could save with a payday loan relief program.

-A credit score, also called a FICO score, is a 0-850 that reflects how creditworthy you are.
+A credit score, which might also be called a FICO score, ranges from 0-850.
+It reflects how creditworthy you are.

-Nobody knows exactly how credit scores are calculated, but they use a combination of the following data-points:
+Nobody knows the exact algorithm used to determine credit scores, but they use a combination of the following data points:

 - The number of credit lines